Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 \paragraph{The succinct Uhlmann Transformation Problem.} We also define a \emph{succinct} version of the Uhlmann Transformation Problem (denoted by $\SuccinctUhlmann$), where the string $x$ encodes a pair $(\hat{C},\hat{D})$ of \emph{succinct descriptions} of quantum circuits $C,D$.
 By this we mean that $\hat{C}$ (resp.~$\hat{D}$) is a classical circuit that, given a number $i \in \N$ written in binary, outputs the $i$'th gate in the quantum circuit $C$ (resp.~$D$).
 Thus the circuits $C$, $D$ in general can have \emph{exponential} depth (in the length of the instance string $x$) and generate states $\ket{C},\ket{D}$ that are unlikely to be synthesizable in polynomial time.
 Thus the task of synthesizing the Uhlmann transformation $U$ that maps $\ket{C}$ to a state with maximum overlap with $\ket{D}$, intuitively, should be much harder than the non-succinct version.
 We confirm this intuition with the following result:

 \begin{theorem}[Informal] $\SuccinctUhlmann$ is complete for $\avgUnitaryPSPACE$ under polynomial-time reductions. \end{theorem}

-This is formally stated and proved as \cref{thm:succ_uhlmann_complete}.
 The class $\avgUnitaryPSPACE$ corresponds to distributional unitary synthesis problems that can be solved using a polynomial-space (but potentially exponential-depth) quantum algorithm.
-The fact that $\SuccinctUhlmann \in \avgUnitaryPSPACE$ was already proved by Metger and Yuen~\cite{metger2023stateqip}, who used this to show that optimal prover strategies for quantum interactive proofs can be implemented in $\avgUnitaryPSPACE$.\footnote{This was phrased in a different way in their paper, as $\avgUnitaryPSPACE$ was not yet defined.} The fact that $\avgUnitaryPSPACE$ reduces to $\SuccinctUhlmann$ is because solving a distributional unitary synthesis problem $(U_x)_x$ in $\avgUnitaryPSPACE$ is equivalent to applying a local unitary that transforms an entangled state $\ket{\omega_x}$ representing the distribution to $(\id \otimes U_x)\ket{\omega_x}$.
+The fact that $\SuccinctUhlmann \in \avgUnitaryPSPACE$ was already proved by Metger and Yuen~\cite{metger2023stateqip}, who used this to show that optimal prover strategies for quantum interactive proofs can be implemented in $\avgUnitaryPSPACE$.\footnote{This was phrased in a different way in their paper, as $\avgUnitaryPSPACE$ was not yet defined.} The fact that $\avgUnitaryPSPACE$ reduces to $\SuccinctUhlmann$ is because solving a distributional unitary synthesis problem $(U_x)_x$ in $\avgUnitaryPSPACE$ is equivalent to applying a local unitary that transforms an entangled state $\ket{\psi_x}$ representing the distribution to $(\id \otimes U_x)\ket{\psi_x}$.
 This is nothing but an instance of the $\SuccinctUhlmann$ transformation problem.
-We refer to the proof of \cref{thm:succ_uhlmann_complete} for details.
+We refer to the proof of \cref{lem:succuhl_hard_for_pspace} for details.